 Italian ab initio and Politics BA (Hons)

-4 years with year abroad, starting in September 2018
+4 years including year abroad, starting in September 2018

 Master one European language and gain the skills to analyse the social, political and economic changes affecting Europe and the world.